teckno/Bemblin/readme.md

 You first have to run the python Django
  .
-cd into the bemblin folder and
+cd into the Backend folder and

 Python manage runserver

 You should have the service running on port 8000